sylvainhalle/PaperShell/Readme.md

 version.
 You can also bundle the whole thing (except the main .pdf file and auxiliary files) in a single zip file using `zip-export.sh`.

+As an option, the `export.php` script can also create a "flat" structure with no folders (some publishers ask for this when submitting source files).
+Use the `--flatten` command line option when invoking the script.

 Overleaf integration
 --------------------